calikasten/siri-shortcuts/README.md

 [Fireplace](https://github.com/calikasten/siri-shortcuts/blob/main/Fireplace.shortcut) <br>
 Wakes Apple TV and opens Fireplace app.

-[Start Coffee] <br>
-Begins boiling water in the smart electric kettle and turns on the SwitchBot that controls the coffee grinder.

 [Suggest a Cocktail](https://github.com/calikasten/siri-shortcuts/blob/main/Suggest%20a%20Cocktail.shortcut) <br>
 Suggests a random cocktail to make based on dictionary of drinks (manually pre-determined based on available ingredients).